Video Streaming Protocols: 6 Preferred Formats for Professional Broadcasting

 • The streaming protocol is analogous to the railroad tracks, signals, and drivers who deliver it to the destination.

-As a broadcaster, you want your live video content to function in concert with a codec, container format, and video streaming protocol.
 It’s also important to note that most video streaming protocols only support certain codecs, but we’ll get more into this later.

 6 Preferred Protocols for Video Streaming